Goals of Student Senate

 For more information, please contact your class President below:

-- Freshman Class President: Nora McKenzie
+- Freshman Class President: Elections 1st Block

-- Sophomore Class President:
+- Sophomore Class President: Nora McKenzie

-- Junior Class President: Josh Boegner
+- Junior Class President: Elizabeth O'Brien

-- Senior Class President: Neil McCray
+- Senior Class President: Jadie Oldfield

 Have more questions?
 Can't find what you're looking for?